 Yakitori action + pork broth ramen?
 You know we’re interested.
 Sozai executes Japanese drinking food with the best of them.
-Don’t sleep on the bacon-wrapped mochi, either, they’re absurd yet delicious.
+Don’t sleep on the bacon-wrapped mochi, either.
+They’re delicious.

 We’ve had some ups and down at Nopalito, but when you want somewhat-upscale Mexican in a room with atmosphere, there’s nothing better.
 Totopos con chile are the move to start your meal.

-All the Korean Big Group classics are on offer.
-Giant bubbling stews, bulgogi, kimchi fried rice, and…more chicken wings.
-It’s hosted in a converted garage, which makes for a good atmosphere.
+All the Korean big group classics are on offer here.
+Giant bubbling stews, bulgogi, kimchi fried rice, and… more chicken wings.
+Toyose is in a converted garage, which makes for a good atmosphere.